 Intelligent Solutions backed by In-depth Market Research

 Newmark Robinson Park combines local market knowledge and specialty expertise with detailed analysis, unlocking opportunities that support the business goals of each client.
 The Research department provides an in-depth look at the economic indicators that drive commercial real estate.
-For further information on a particular topic or market, or for information on other assistance that we can provide, please reach out to our Research Analysts
+For further information on a particular topic or market, or for information on other assistance that we can provide, please reach out to our Director of Research,

 April 6th, 2022